PaskLab/cardano-docker/README.md

 #### Port configuration

 All node are listening to the port 3000 inside the container.
 You can bind that port to the host port you like.

-Now, if you wish to use the `start-with-topology.sh` script provided in my repository, set the `PUBLIC_PORT` environment variable to the public port you will expose.
-If using docker-compose, see the provided [docker-compose.yaml](docker-compose.yaml) file.

 ### Relay node configuration